JakeIsAlivee/Music-Visualizer/README.md

 One of the passion projects of mine

-This is a program that visualizes the waveform from a sound file
+This is a program that visualizes your songs from a file

 PHOTOSENSETIVITY WARNING